-Therapists can help teens cope with anxiety, stress, self-esteem, depression, bullying, anger, eating disorders, and other challenges.
+Therapists can help teens cope with issues like anxiety, stress, self-esteem, depression, bullying, anger, eating disorders, and other challenges.

-Teens can communicate with their counselor through a dedicated virtual therapy room, which is private and secure.
+Teens can communicate with their counselor through a dedicated virtual counseling room, which is private and secure.
 Communication methods include messaging, live chat, phone calls, and video chat.

 Best app-based service

-Talkspace is one of the most well-known online therapy platforms.
-It’s highly rated and has been used by more than 1 million people.
+Talkspace is one of the most well-known online counseling platforms.
+They’re highly rated and have been used by more than 1 million people.

-Users can communicate with their therapists through text-based message, video chat, or audio calls.
+Users can communicate with their counselors through text-based messages, video chats, or audio calls.

-Teens aged 13 to 17 can seek specialized therapy on Talkspace through Talkspace for Teens.
-Simply sign up through the iOS or Android app.
+Teens ages 13 to 17 can get specialized counseling on Talkspace through Talkspace for Teens by signing up through the iOS or Android app.